mokhtarabadi/ovpn_setup/README.md

 - 🐳 [Docker Compose Documentation](https://docs.docker.com/compose/)
 - 🔐 [VPN Security Best Practices](https://www.nist.gov/publications)
 - 🛡️ [Network Security Guidelines](https://csrc.nist.gov/)

-## OpenVPN Client On-Demand Forwarding (Systemd Service)

-A ready-to-use systemd-based solution is included to bring up an OpenVPN client on-demand and automatically expose selected localhost services to other VPN clients via iptables.
-When the service stops, all rules are cleaned up and access is cut off.

-- What it does:
-    - Starts an OpenVPN client (using your .ovpn)
-    - Reads ports from a simple .env file
-    - Programs iptables DNAT rules to forward VPN_IP:port -> 127.0.0.1:port
-    - Cleans rules on stop

-- Quick start:
-    - Copy your .ovpn to the target server
-    - Run the installer script to place service/scripts/config
-    - Enable and start the service when needed

-For complete instructions, troubleshooting, and examples, see:

-- OPENVPN_CLIENT_FORWARDING_README.md

-Short reference:

-- Service: `openvpn-client-forwarding.service`
-- Config: `/etc/openvpn/client/openvpn-client-forwarding.env`
-- Helper script: `/etc/openvpn/client/setup-port-forwarding.sh`
-- Installer: `install-openvpn-client-forwarding.sh`

 ---
 **⭐ Star this repository if it helped you create a secure P2P network!**